OctaDist/OctaDist.github.io/index.md

 # OctaDist

-Octahedral Distortion Analysis: A program for determining the structural distortion of octahedral complexes. <br/>
-This program was written in Python 3.7.2 and tested on PyCharm 2018.3.2 (Community Edition). <br/>
+OctaDist has been written in Python 3.7.2 and tested on PyCharm 2018.3.2 (Community Edition).
 Program executable was compiled by Pyinstaller.
 The program supports Windows systems, Mac OS, and GNU/Linux OS. <br/>

 [Click here](https://github.com/OctaDist/OctaDist/releases/latest) to download the latest stable version of OctaDist.